 Ohio’s largest privately owned protected natural area, “the Edge,” as it’s called, boasts rugged woodlands, prairie openings, waterfalls, giant promontories and clear streams.

 Four areas in the preserve, Lynx Prairie, Buzzardroost Rock, Red Rock and the Wilderness, are registered National Natural Landmarks—testimony to their national significance.
 All told, more than 100 rare plant and animal species make their home within the preserve system.

-The Edge of Appalachia Preserve boasts seven miles of hiking trails.
+The Edge of Appalachia Preserve boasts nearly 10 miles of hiking trails.
 We invite you to explore this natural treasure!